CollegeTalk/CollegeTalk/Code/api/README.md

 The API has two endpoints currently.

--   /items - a test endpoint that shows the list of items, storing key and value as string.
+-   /items  - a test endpoint that shows the list of items, storing key and value as string (GET, PUT).
 This endpoint will be removed eventually.
-    -   /items/{item_id} - an individual item and its data
+    -   /items/{item_id} - an individual item and its data (GET, PUT)
--   /posts - posts in the database
+-   /posts - posts in the database (GET, POST)
-    -   /posts/{post_id} - an individual post, which has an uuid id, timestamp, uuid author, string title, string body, and uuid subgroup
+    -   /posts/{post_id} - an individual post, which has an uuid id, timestamp, uuid author, string title, string body, and uuid subgroup (GET, PUT)
--   /subgroups - subgroups in the database
+-   /subgroups - subgroups in the database, which has a uuid id, string name, string description, and a relation to the posts that are part of the subgroup (GET, POST)

 ## Running the API